anartisticengineer/catch-the-target-processing-game/README.md

 <h1>Catch The Target (WIP)</h1>
 <h2>(Sorry I can't think of a more creative name)</h2>

+<strong>NOTE: this game includes the ControlP5 library~ensure you have it installed in Processing before starting.</strong>

 <p>A small game created using Processing.
 The objective (and controls) are simple:</p>

 <p>Catch the target as it appears on the screen.
 Hitting the target will place the next one on a new random spot.</p>